ibm-messaging/mq-mqi-python/README.md

 * If you have not installed the MQ client in the default directory (`/opt/mqm` on Linux and MacOS), then set the `MQ_FILE_PATH` environment variable to reference that directory.
 * Now you can use pip to install the Python package itself.
 To install globally, for all users on a machine, you will probably need to use `sudo`.
-More commonly, you can install in a local virtual environment:
+More commonly, you will likely want to use a local virtual environment:

 ```bash
     $ pip install ibmmq